 If you are BRINGING YOUR OWN BIKE we recommend the following specifications:

-Full Suspension 110mm to 160mm travel all mountain style bike are ideal for this trip
+Full Suspension 110mm to 160mm travel all mountain style bikes are ideal for this trip.

 Tire recommendation is 2.2 to 2.3 something like a High Roller or Knobby Nick or equivalent is ideal for this trip.
 Tubeless is recommended and we also recommend you bring a little extra Liquid.
 Hard tails are also okay for this trip if that is what you ride.
 Most importantly the bike should be comfortable and light to climb with.